Expository Text Generation: Imitate, Retrieve, Paraphrase: Experimental Setup

-For the scope of this work, we assume that the best corpus $\mathcal{C}$ has already been obtained for each document $\mathcal{D}$.
-This is an approximation for the realistic scenario where $\mathcal{C}$ is retrieved in real time.
-To obtain these ideal corpora, we collect documents from the web, reverse engineering with document $\mathcal{D}$.
+As a preliminary study for expository text generation, we assume that the best corpus $\mathcal{C}$ has already been obtained for each document $\mathcal{D}$.
+This is an approximation for the scenario where $\mathcal{C}$ is acquired in real time.
+To obtain such ideal corpora, we collect documents from the web, reverse engineering with $\mathcal{D}$.
 We web scrape sentences $\mathcal{W}$ from the top-5 web pages returned using the topic $t$ and each sentence of $\mathcal{D}$ as search queries.
-We exclude pages that contain the ground truth document $\mathcal{D}$.
-We find that in almost all cases, the retrieved sentences $\mathcal{W}$ provide all of the necessary information for generating $\mathcal{D}$.
-But to ensure comprehensive coverage, we create two versions of each dataset, one where $\mathcal{C} = \mathcal{W}$ and one where $\mathcal{C} = \mathcal{W} \cup \mathcal{D}$, denoted by \emph{without doc} and \emph{with doc}, respectively.
-To introduce variation in the \emph{with doc} datasets, we perform back translation \cite{mallinson-etal-2017-paraphrasing} on the sentences from $\mathcal{D}$, which does not affect their content.
-The corpora $\mathcal{C}$ are shuffled in each entry of the datasets.
+We exclude pages that contain the ground truth text $\mathcal{D}$, such as any website with a URL containing ``usnews'' for U.S. News.
+In most cases, we find that the retrieved sentences $\mathcal{W}$ provide the necessary facts for generating $\mathcal{D}$ (\cref{sec:factual_error_investigation}).
+But to guarantee a dataset that provides all facts, we create two versions of each dataset, one where $\mathcal{C} = \mathcal{W}$ and one where $\mathcal{C} = \mathcal{W} \cup \mathcal{D}$, denoted by \emph{without doc} and \emph{with doc}, respectively.
+To introduce variation specifically for the \emph{with doc} datasets, we perform back translation \cite{mallinson-etal-2017-paraphrasing} on each expository text $\mathcal{D}$ and use it as the gold output, which we found not to affect its factual content and preserved its style (i.e. organization and phrasing).
+For the scope of this work, we assume that $\mathcal{C}$ contains accurate, consistent facts, and we believe future works could explore fact-checking \cite{rashkin-etal-2017-truth} for a more robust expository text generation model.
+The corpora $\mathcal{C}$ are shuffled in each dataset.